oracle/cloud-native-devops-workshop/db-devops/CloudNative300.md

 The terminal session will appear to suspend without returning a new command prompt.
 At this point you may minimize the terminal window because the Node.js listener for server.js is running in the background.

-- Enter the url `localhost:8002` in the address bar of the browser provided on the client workstation (with the icon displayed on the desktop) and press **Enter**.
+- Enter the url `localhost:8002` in the address bar of the browser provided on the client workstation (with the icon displayed on the desktop) and press **Enter** to navigate to the local MySQLREST application.

     ![](images/lab300/300_11_03_testlocal.png)

 Again note that there is no data displayed because the microservice code must be edited to access and return the MySQL data.

-## Edit and Test the Local Version of the Code
+## Edit the Code and Test the Local Edited Version

 ### **STEP 12**: Edit the Local Version of the Code

-- In the left code repository panel, click on the **server.js** file.
+- In the left code repository panel of the Brackets code editor, click on the **server.js** file.

     ![](images/lab300/300_12_01_editnode1.png)